CALOPTIMA | Public Sector, Healthcare UX

 Operational Efficiency

-Reusable templates and component standards accelerated dev handoff and reduced ambiguity
+Reusable templates and component standards accelerated dev handoff and reduced ambiguity.

 Inclusive Design at Scale

-Multilingual support across 7 languages with WCAG 2.1 AA compliance
+Multilingual support across 7 languages with WCAG 2.1 AA compliance.

 Let’s Connect